Tiny marvels of balance and elegance, Japanese gardens are a source of unlimited inspiration.

 The Japanese garden

 Trees and shrubs pruned with precision are very important in Japanese gardens: they offer structure and play around with perspective.
-If you also want to jab the hand pruner around to produce a shrub with a perfect silhouette, best go for small conifers like the dwarf fir tree and false cypress which are great for bonsai-type pruning.
+If you also want to jab the hand pruner around to produce a shrub with a perfect silhouette, best go for small conifers like the dwarf fir tree and false cypress which are great for bonsai and cloud pruning.

 Among other species that are distinctly associated to the country of the rising sun are ginkgo biloba and its surprising butter-fly-shaped leaves, Japanese cherry tree and Japanese maules’s quince that have an extraordinary blooming in spring, without forgetting Japanese maple (Acer palmatum and japonicum), that take on furnace-like colors in fall.
 Set yours up in part sun with acidic soil (pH 5 to 6), cool and well drained.